pitfail/pitfail-reports/report1/report1.rst

   The trading of securities given a particular set of rules with the object to increase the value of one's portfolio.

+OAuth
+  Protocol used for authenticating users on the website (http://oauth.net/).

+Stock
+  Nominally, a claim on the earnings of a company, but to players it is effectively an opaque asset with fluctuating value.

+Ticker
+  A string which uniquely identifies a stock.

+Asset
+  These show up on a users balance sheet, as things that they own.
+An asset is anything which may someday be converted co cash.

 Functional Requirements Specification
 =====================================